-Every fall, the Women's Initiative recruits interested and qualified undergraduate, graduate, and Ph.D. women from the MIT School of Engineering.
-These women work together in pairs during the fall semester to develop a presentation that is unique to each team, and seeks to inform young girls about what engineering truly is.
+Every fall, the Women's Initiative recruits interested and qualified undergraduate, graduate, and Ph.D. women from the MIT Schools of Engineering and Science.
+These women work together in pairs during the fall semester to develop a presentation that is unique to each team, and that seeks to inform young girls about what STEM truly is.

-The presentation explains what engineering achieves this by using I.De.A.s: Information, Demonstration, and Activation.
-To begin the presentation, our presenters seek to provide information about the different types of engineering, and help the students recognize that the world around us is filled with the handiwork of engineers.
-The presenters will lead a stereotype-busting discussion of engineering and show these girls why they should consider it as a career.
+Presenters achieve this using I.De.A.s: Information, Demonstration, and Activation.
+They provide information about the diverse fields within STEM, and help the students recognize that the world around us is filled with the handiwork of scientists and engineers.
+They will lead a stereotype-busting discussion of STEM and show the students why everyone should consider it as a career.
 Each presentation includes a fun activity that demonstrates some principle of science and engineering, such as mixing powders to create a bouncy ball or making towers out of toothpicks and marshmallows.
 Last, but certainly not least, the presenters share with the students their own experiences as an engineering student.
 We hope that our presentations provide the activation energy for girls to pursue a career in STEM.

 During the month of January, each pair of presenters spends one week at a selected school district.
 The presenters will travel from school to school giving around 4 presentations a day.
 The evenings are free for the presenters to relax and explore.